Digital-Alchemy-TS/haos-template/addon/README.md

 ### Option: Run Mode

-- **`deploy`**: run the code out of the `deploy` folder Use `npm run build:deploy` to update code, and the addon manually restarted in order to load new changes
+- **`deploy`**: run the code out of the `deploy` folder

 - **`run`**: run code directly out of `src/`, quick and dirty

 - **`watch`**: run code directly out of `src/`, automatically reload server on code change

+## 🚧 Working with deploys

+### Creating new deploys

+The `npm run build:deploy` command follows this workflow to create `deploy/`:

+- take a snapshot of previous deploy (if present)
+- create production build of your code
+- generate dedicate set of `node_modules` for extra safety

+The addon will need to be manually restarted in order to load new changes.

+### 😱 Something go wrong?

+The snapshot taken during the deploy process lets you quickly restore.
+Use `npm run rollback` to bring back your previous `deploy/`

+The development server may also be used in a pinch.